Colonial Caraway Cake

 - Add salt to egg whites; beat on medium speed until soft peaks form.
 Gradually beat in remaining sugar, 1 tablespoon at a time, on high until stiff peaks form.
 Fold into batter.

 - Spoon into a greased and floured 10-in. fluted tube pan.
-Bake at 300° for 65-70 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 300° for 65-70 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.
 Dust with confectioners' sugar before serving.
-Yield: 12-16 servings.